cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 ## Step 2 - **create** a fire behavior simulator with 1 directed acyclical graph (DAG)

 ```
-const sim = new Sim('basicUsage')
+const sim = new Sim()
-const dag = sim.getDag('basicUsage')
+const dag = sim.createDag('basicUsage')
 ```

-The **Sim** class contains the blueprint (genome) from which the individual fire simulators are generated.
-It also serves as the container for one or more simulation DAGs (directed acyclical graphs).
+The **Sim** class contains the blueprint (genome) from which individual fire directed acyclocal graphs are generated.
+It also serves as the container for one or more simulation DAGs.
 In this example, we create a single DAG named 'basicUsage'.

 ---